haraldwer/Swiftblade/Notes/Design/Idea.md

 Level design and pace from Ultrakill
 Enemies from Doom 2016
 Artstyle from Devil Daggers
+Shady Knight has a lot of awesome ideas
 ## Theme
 Contest - Players compete on leaderboards for best score Impression - Dark and doomy with hopeful colors shining through the cracks